metabase/metabase/docs/people-and-groups/authenticating-with-saml.md

 ## Disabling password logins

+> **Avoid locking yourself out of your Metabase!** Disabling password login applies to all Metabase accounts, _including your Metabase admin account_.
+We recommend that you keep password logins **enabled**.
+This will safeguard you from getting locked out of Metabase in case of any problems with SSO.

 To require people to authenticate with SSO, you can disable password logins from **Admin settings** > **Authentication**.

 ![Password disable](images/password-disable.png)

-> This setting applies to all Metabase accounts, including your Metabase admin account.
-We recommend that you keep password logins **enabled**.
-This will safeguard you from getting locked out of Metabase in case of any problems with SSO.

 ## New user notification emails